-The VSLA then decides what the Social Fund will cover and what the benefits will be.
+The VSLA then decides what the Social Fund will cover and what the benefits will be, (which should be limited to the most serious events, such as sickness or death).

 The VSLA then decides the amount of regular contributions to the Social Fund should be.
 The FO says that: